0xrin1/EIPs/EIPS/gameBlock.md

   - Provided the opponent does not also need to reveal something they concealed

 ## Motivation
-The motivation section should describe the "why" of this EIP.
-What problem does it solve?
-Why should someone want to implement this standard?
-What benefit does it provide to the Ethereum ecosystem?
-What use cases does this EIP address?
 The motivation behind this proposal is to establish and encourage a standard for games to use that fit the above criteria.
 This is beneficial to the community because it allows for more interoperability and trust.
 Say a new game contract is released.
 If it can and is constructed out of a Gameblock, users will be more willig to trust the contract knowing that it follows a predefined standard.